jwodder/schedule/README.rst

    are specified in 24-hour format, the minutes being optional (and optionally separated from the hour by a colon or period).

+``color``
+   *(optional)* The background color of the event's box, given as six hexadecimal digits.
+The default background color is either grey or, if ``--color`` is in effect, taken from a small palette of basic colors based on the event's index.

 Example
 =======